DragonSpit/HPCsharp/README.md

 # High Performance Computing in C# (HPC#)

-C#/.NET high performance parallel and sequential algorithms.

-High performance versions of the standard C# Array and List algorithms provided by "using System.Linq".
+High performance C#/.NET algorithms complimenting Linq.
+Gives developers the ability to easily trade-off between performance and the appropriate level of abstraction.
+Lowering the level of abstraction results in higher performance.
+Open source.

 Version 1.0 includes the following:

-- Array.SequenceEqual() 4-11X faster on quad-core CPU.
+- Array and List.SequenceEqual() 4X faster
-- List.SequenceEqual()  4-11X faster
+- Array and List.Min() ?X faster
-- Expanded interface on SequenceEqual to allow a sub-range of array or List to be compared
+- Expanded interface to allow a sub-range of array or List to be compared
 - More standard C# algorithms to come shortly...

 Additional algorithms:

-- Insertion Sort for array and List (for fastest sorting of very small arrays or Lists)
+- Insertion Sort for array and List (for fast sorting of very small arrays or Lists in-place)
 - Merge of two pre-sorted arrays or Lists
 - More to come...

 See HPCsharpExample folder in this repo for usage examples - a complete VisualStudio 2017 solution provided.

-For a more detailed description see the blog: https://duvanenko.tech.blog/2018/02/19/c-base-parallel-algorithms/
+For more details on the motivation see blog: https://duvanenko.tech.blog/2018/02/19/c-base-parallel-algorithms/

 For additional algorithms visit: